 • Devil Bar – Underneath the Park Hotel, this bar is open until 4am and has beautiful views of the lake.
 This is one of Bled's most popular venues with crowds mingling over two floors and on the large outdoor terrace.

 • Pub Bled – Slightly more vibrant is Pub Bled, which offers an array of drinks and cocktails, nice views of the castle and a mix of DJs.
-It's most popular with tourists, locals and students.
+It's most popular with visitors to Bled, locals and students.

 • Kult Klub – Like the other bars, the views from the Kult Klub are pretty great.
 It also hosts live music, with varying sounds and styles, serves a range of drinks and its walls are adorned with collages of celebrities.